ARM-software/acle/main/acle.rst

 The extensions include:

- * Predefined macros that provide information about the functionality of the target architecture
+ * Predefined macros that provide information about the functionality of the target architecture.

- * Intrinsic functions
+ * Intrinsic functions.

- * Attributes that can be applied to functions, data and other entities
+ * Attributes that can be applied to functions, data and other entities.

 This specification does not standardize command-line options, diagnostics or other external behavior of compilers.